Raschka-research-group/coral-pytorch/docs/tutorials/pytorch_lightning/ordinal-corn_cement.md

 trainer.test(model=lightning_model, datamodule=data_module, ckpt_path='best')
 ```

-    Restoring states from the checkpoint path at logs/mlp-corn-cement/version_11/checkpoints/epoch=145-step=729.ckpt
+    Restoring states from the checkpoint path at logs/mlp-corn-cement/version_0/checkpoints/epoch=194-step=974.ckpt
+    LOCAL_RANK: 0 - CUDA_VISIBLE_DEVICES: [0]
-    Loaded model weights from checkpoint at logs/mlp-corn-cement/version_11/checkpoints/epoch=145-step=729.ckpt
+    Loaded model weights from checkpoint at logs/mlp-corn-cement/version_0/checkpoints/epoch=194-step=974.ckpt
-    /Users/sebastian/miniconda3/lib/python3.8/site-packages/pytorch_lightning/trainer/data_loading.py:132: UserWarning: The dataloader, test_dataloader 0, does not have many workers which may be a bottleneck.
+    /home/jovyan/conda/lib/python3.8/site-packages/pytorch_lightning/trainer/data_loading.py:132: UserWarning: The dataloader, test_dataloader 0, does not have many workers which may be a bottleneck.
 Consider increasing the value of the `num_workers` argument` (try 8 which is the number of cpus on this machine) in the `DataLoader` init to improve performance.
       rank_zero_warn(